 Once you are happy with your changes, run the test suite again to check that you have not introduced any new bugs.
+It is also recommended to check your code with a code checking program, such as pyflakes or flake8.
 Then you can commit them to your local repository:

-'''

-$ git commit -m 'informative commit message'
+\$ git commit -m 'informative commit message'

-'''